Columbia Springs

 360-882-0936 ext.
 222

 Apryl started at Columbia Springs as an Environmental Educator, teaching field trips and running summer programming.
 She now organizes fun nature activities for our families and community!
 Apryl went to OSU for Fish and Wildlife Sciences, with an emphasis in Wetland Ecology.
 Apryl is an active member in the community, most recently working with a Douglas Squirrel rescue in Vancouver!
-She lives in Vancouver with her husband and three children, and enjoys reading, hand-lettering and spending time at the water.
+She enjoys reading, hand-lettering, and spending time at the water with her family.

 Katherine Cory